M1st3r-G/BeanBattle/README.md

 ---
 ToDo:
 - Next
-  - Game Over Screen
   - Tutorial
   - Settings

 - Bugs:
   - Player are not Selectable
-  - Input is not disbled when ending an attack action
+  - Input is not disabled when ending an attack action

 - Enhancements
   - Animations